flojoy-ai/docs/docs/instruments-wiki/Oscilloscopes/WaveSurfer-3000z/WaveSurfer-3000z.md

 import instrumentkit as ik

 # Connect to the oscilloscope
-oscilloscope = ik.teledyne.MAUI.open_visa("TCPIP0::192.168.0.10::INSTR")
+oscilloscope = ik.teledyne.WaveSurfer3000z.open_visa("TCPIP0::192.168.0.10::INSTR")

 # Perform operations on the oscilloscope
-# For example, you can read the waveform from a channel
-channel = oscilloscope.channel[0]
-xdat, ydat = channel.read_waveform()
+oscilloscope.run()
+print(oscilloscope.trigger_state)

-# Print the waveform data
+# Close the connection
-print("X Data:", xdat)
-print("Y Data:", ydat)
+oscilloscope.close()
 ```

-This code connects to the oscilloscope at the specified IP address ("TCPIP0::192.168.0.10::INSTR") using the VISA protocol.
-It then reads the waveform data from the first channel and prints the X and Y data.

-Note: Make sure to replace "TCPIP0::192.168.0.10::INSTR" with the actual IP address of your WaveSurfer 3000z Oscilloscope.
+This code imports the `instrumentkit` library and uses the `open_visa` method of the `WaveSurfer3000z` class to connect to the oscilloscope.
+You need to replace `"TCPIP0::192.168.0.10::INSTR"` with the actual VISA address of your oscilloscope.

+Once connected, you can perform operations on the oscilloscope.
+In this example, the `run` method is called to start the oscilloscope's trigger, and then the `trigger_state` property is printed to display the current trigger state.

+Finally, the `close` method is called to close the connection to the oscilloscope.

+Note: This code assumes that you have already installed the `instrumentkit` library and its dependencies.

 </TabItem>
 </Tabs>